Wednesday, 6 November 2024

 Banded Lapwing

 Various Emus were seen, including adults and some juveniles.
-These flightless birds are very common in the arid grassland, and there is no other sight as 'Australian' than this!
+These flightless birds are very common in the arid grassland, there is no other sight as 'Australian' as an Emu walking along an open arid grassland!

 Emu - adult